 - Promoting the role of international education in contributing to global understanding and human development.

 ICOS has more than two dozen institutional members, including all seven universities in the Republic of Ireland, many of the Institutes of Technology and all the major independent third level colleges.
-Its membership also includes the Union of Students in Ireland (USI) and a number of NGO and faith organisations, as well as its individual founders.
+Its membership also includes the Union of Students in Ireland (USI) and a small number of individual founders as honorary members.

 Members decide on broad strategy, policy and membership issues but delegate day-to-day management to a professional staff based in Dublin, overseen by an elected Executive Committee/Board of Directors.